MrShiister/bench_nord_servers/README.md

 ## Description

 This is an executable program to find the NordVPN server that gives you the best connection.
-In particular, this program will do a speedtest benchmark on all NordVPN servers in `serverlist.txt` and print the best server for gaming and the best server for general usage.
+In particular, this program will do a speedtest benchmark on all NordVPN servers in the filename you specify as the first argument and print the best server for gaming and the best server for general usage.

 A `results_<time>.tsv` file is used to record the speedtest results for all valid NordVPN servers.